“A woman, without her man, is nothing.”

 AI ethics is also concerned with doing no harm to people or infringing on rights and is focused on helping people instead.
 AI algorithms can be used to make decisions that have a significant impact on people’s lives, such as determining credit scores, and as such, it is essential to ensure that these decisions are made in a responsible way.

-There seems to be no end to what conversational AI can do and Neural Linguistics is starting to fulfill its long touted potential to revolutionize the way we interact with computers.
-AI-driven conversations are becoming increasingly sophisticated, and Neural Linguistics is an essential part of this technology.
+There seems to be no end to what conversational AI can do and Neuro Linguistics is starting to fulfill its long touted potential to revolutionise the way we interact with computers.
+AI-driven conversations are becoming increasingly sophisticated, and Neuro Linguistics is an essential part of this technology.
 By leveraging this technology, conversational AI can become more natural, more human-like, and more engaging.
 This will open a world of possibilities for businesses, allowing them to create more personalised and satisfying experiences for their customers.